emutos/manual/usermanual/docs/index.md

 You can get the current release from the [EmuTOS web site](https://emutos.sourceforge.io/download.html).
 There are many files available for each version.
 Which one you want depends on the hardware you are using.
 For example, emutos-aranym-*.zip files are for the ARAnyM emulator.

+Thos who wish to live dangerously can also get a recent [snapshot](https://sourceforge.net/projects/emutos/files/snapshots/).

 We highly recommend testing the zip file after you pull it in, especially if you aren't going to use it immediately.
 E.g. on Linux:

 ```